Arson Motives, Offender Profiles and Serial Arsonist Typologies

 David Kolko at the University of Pittsburgh's Western Psychiatric Institute developed the Children's Firesetting Interview (CFI) and the Firesetting Risk Interview (FRI), first published in the 1980s and revised through the 1990s and 2000s.
 The CFI is a structured clinician-administered interview that assesses fire-history, fire knowledge, curiosity about fire, exposure to fire-setting models, and the emotional context around fire-setting incidents.
 The FRI provides a structured parent-report dimension that cross-validates the child's self-report.
 Together they generate a risk stratification: low risk (curiosity-based fire-setting, no repeated incidents, no emotional association with fire, no history of antisocial behaviour); moderate risk (repeated fire-setting, some emotional association, limited insight into danger); high risk (deliberate repeated fire-setting with emotional investment, conduct disorder diagnoses, access to accelerants, prior property damage).

 Alan Kazdin at Yale University developed the Firesetting Behavior Questionnaire and contributed the parent-rated firesetting subscale to the broader conduct-problem assessment framework.
 The Kazdin framework places juvenile fire-setting in the broader context of antisocial behaviour and emphasises the predictive value of co-occurring delinquent behaviour, poor parental supervision, and social skill deficits.
-The combination of Kolko and Kazdin instruments is now standard practice in US juvenile justice and child psychiatry fire-safety intervention programmes, and has been adapted for use in Canada (Operation FIREDOOR, Ontario), Australia (FireEd programme, NSW), and the UK (Merseyside Fire and Rescue Service and London Fire Brigade firesetter intervention schemes).
+The combination of Kolko and Kazdin instruments is now standard practice in US juvenile justice and child psychiatry fire-safety intervention programmes, and has been adapted for use in Canada (Operation FIREDOOR, Ontario), Australia (Youth Fire Intervention Program, NSW Fire and Rescue), and the UK (Merseyside Fire and Rescue Service and London Fire Brigade firesetter intervention schemes).

 In India, juvenile fire-setting is assessed under the Juvenile Justice Act 2015 and its 2021 amendment through the child welfare committee structure rather than through specialised firesetter instruments.
 The FSL system does not routinely apply Kolko or Kazdin instruments.
 Several child psychiatry departments at NIMHANS Bengaluru and AIIMS New Delhi have published case series on juvenile fire-setting presentations, but a national prevalence database equivalent to the US NFPA Juvenile Firesetter Data Initiative does not yet exist.

-Motive assessment in arson investigation is not a parallel track to fire-science investigation.
-It is a dependent track.
-The fire investigator must first establish, through origin and cause analysis, that the fire was incendiary.
+Motive assessment in arson investigation is a dependent track, not a parallel one.
+The fire investigator must first establish, through origin-and-cause analysis, that the fire was incendiary.
+The physical patterns that distinguish incendiary from accidental fires across vehicle, wildfire, and structure scenes are covered in vehicle, wildfire and structure arson: distinct patterns.
 Only after that conclusion is reached does motive assessment become legally relevant.
 Reversing this order, letting a suspected motive influence the fire-scene interpretation before an independent origin-and-cause determination has been made, is the cognitive bias pattern that the 2009 NAS critique of fire investigation explicitly identified as a source of wrongful conviction risk.

 Once an incendiary origin and cause has been established, the criminal investigator can use the motive framework to guide the investigative direction in several concrete ways.
 In a revenge motive investigation, the investigator subpoenas telephone records, messaging platform data, and social media activity in the 30 to 90 days before the fire for the victim and any known associates in conflict with the victim.
 In a profit motive investigation, the investigator requests insurance policy documentation, bank statements, business accounts, and property valuation records.
 In a crime-concealment investigation, the investigator works backwards from the fire to establish what crime it may have been designed to destroy.

-The physical scene can contain motive evidence as well as fire-pattern evidence.
-Deliberate removal of specific items before the fire (a laptop recovered from a vehicle outside; family photographs removed from walls; financial records absent from an otherwise intact filing cabinet) is both a physical observation and a motive signal.
+The physical scene can carry motive evidence alongside fire-pattern evidence.
+Selective pre-fire removal of items, such as a laptop found in a vehicle outside, family photographs absent from walls, or financial records missing from an otherwise intact filing cabinet, constitutes both a physical observation and a motive signal.
 Investigators in the US (ATF), UK (National Fire Investigation Register, hosted by the National Fire Chiefs Council), and Australia (Australian Institute of Criminology arson data) document this type of pre-fire behaviour as part of the standard arson investigation record.

 Motive evidence must ultimately be converted into courtroom-admissible testimony.
 In the US adversarial system, the prosecution must prove motive as part of the narrative but is not legally required to establish motive as an element of the offence of arson.
 In England and Wales, under the Criminal Damage Act 1971, intent to damage or destroy property is the required mental element, and motive is relevant background rather than a formal element.
 In India, Section 435 of the Indian Penal Code (now reflected in the Bharatiya Nyaya Sanhita 2023) similarly requires intent or knowledge as the mental element, making motive evidence probative but not definitional.
 The practical implication is that a clear and well-documented motive chain substantially strengthens a case that is otherwise built on circumstantial physical evidence from the fire scene.